abdullah-mobin/Social-Media-Usage-Timestamp/README.md

 1) Download Zip file or clone the repository
 2) Extract and click the dist
-3) move visulaizer
+3) open the Visualizer.py
-4) Scrol down ank click Visualizer.exe
+4) Run Visualizer.py an enjoy beautiful time stamps according to your usage.

 BOOM!!
 Enjoy the wonderful application